kyverno/policy-reporter/manifest/README.md

 kubectl apply -f https://raw.githubusercontent.com/kyverno/policy-reporter/main/manifest/kyverno-policy-reporter-ui/install.yaml
 ```

-## Target Configuration
+## Policy Reporter Configuration

-To configure your notification targets for Policy Reporter create a secret called `policy-reporter-targets` in the `policy-reporter` namespace with an key `config.yaml` as key and the following structure as value:
+To configure policy-reporter, for exomaple your notification targets for Policy Reporter create a secret called `policy-reporter-targets` in the `policy-reporter` namespace with an key `config.yaml` as key and the following structure as value:

 ```yaml
 priorityMap: {}